isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 In 2023, NHIC and their partners - Singapore-MIT Alliance for Research & Technology Centre and Enterprise Singapore - conducted a series of "[Innovation to Startup](https://www.nhic.sg/funding/innovation-to-startup/)" (I2Start) grant roadshows across the institutes of higher learning and public healthcare clusters that received an overwhelming response of over 100 participants from the ecosystem.

 ![](/images/Resources_News/231203%20Year%20in%20review/3_7_NHIC.png)
+*NHIC team and their partners at the I2START roadshow*

 I2Start is a streamlined funding scheme to support company formation around health and biomedical science innovations.
 One-on-one sessions were held to provide inputs on the feasibility of participant ideas, suitability of the grant scheme and the potential for commercialisation.